bitflate/bitflate.github.io/_posts/2020-08-24-yi-ching-and-cryptocurrency.markdown

 It's important to remember that Yi Ching sets the rules.
 People derive interpretations.
 There're forms of divination related to Yi Ching.
 But they can lead to superstitious beliefs.
 Within Chinese philosophy traditions, neo-Confucianism rejects superstitious and mystical elements.
 Yi Ching points us to a direction that follows the flow between Yin and Yang.
 It does not and cannot predict the exact event that will happen.

 Yi Ching provides a framework.
 It's an exercise.
 We can apply it to situations.
-It can often help us understand why things evolve in their ways.
+It can often help us understand why things evolve.

 ### System Architecture and Governance

 We now have a basic understanding of Yi Ching.
-Let's apply the concepts to system architecture.
+Let's apply the concept to system architecture.
 Yi Ching provides a useful framework to evaluate governance between centralization and decentralization.
 It can help us understand the trade-offs between different designs.
 Here's an example of how computing architecture has evolved.

 <div style="text-align: center">
   <img src="/assets/images/ComputingArchitectureIChing.png" alt="Computing Architecture" width="auto" />